 exists at your Vet Clinic, there is no better place for the horse to

 This is the key to success.
 There is no doubt about that.
 If you can recognize the symptoms, BEFORE rolling, and you take the correct steps, you should save the life of your horse.

-and enjoy the fellowship of other horse owners' and the gossip that goes with
+complex and enjoy the fellowship of other horse owners' and the gossip

 Apart from these points and others, there are very few options for treatment in the knowledge base of Vets.
 There should be more.
 They are stuck with the Paraffin Oil theory and not much else.
 Not their fault.
 This is obviously all that comes out of the Colleges.

 Pony Club not teach every kid in the land about this subject?
 Why don't

 the other Institutions?
 Why does not the Vet Peak Bodies see to it that

 the multitudes are education?
 Why is there no written information given

 AN ALTERNATIVE VIEW

 I notice a new wave of Colic has hit this State.
 I have thought long and hard over the years, very observant, analytical, thinking outside the square and reading horses.
 I have cut a lot open and conducted further investigation in the search for knowledge.